Adam Barsouk

 Healthcare & Culture:

-sustaining Those that sustain us
+sustaining Those who sustain us

 After sweeping ICE raids, can we still call ourselves a nation of immigrants

-Philadelphia Inquirer, 2025
+The Philadelphia Inquirer, 2025

 Populist reforms can save US healthcare

-Pittsburgh Post Gazette, 2024
+The Pittsburgh Post Gazette, 2024

 Quiet quitting and corporate culture